SSSD/sssd.io/src/docs/ad/ad-introduction.rst

 want to consider using FreeIPA for Linux systems and establish a trust between FreeIPA and Active Directory domains.
-This will keep all the benefits of direct Active Directory integration but also grants you better control over the Linux system through Linux-specific identity management product.
+This will keep all the benefits of direct Active Directory integration but also grants you better control over the Linux system through a Linux-specific identity management product.
 Visit :doc:`../ipa/ipa-introduction` for more information.